 1. SUSTAINABILITY MANAGEMENT & LEGAL COMPLIANCE

-• Collaborating and actively being involved in external forums and working groups which are supportive to sustainability in tourism.
+- Working together and actively participating in external forums and working groups that encourage sustainability in the tourism industry.

-• Having sustainability guidelines and assessment system in place to identify the sustainability performance of key suppliers/partners.
+- Having sustainability standards and an evaluation mechanism in place to gauge the performance of important partners and suppliers.

 2. INTERNAL MANAGEMENT: SOCIAL POLICY & HUMAN RIGHTS

 Timeless Ethiopia commits to sustainable internal management by having clear written and well communicated social policy by:

 - Granting employees, the freedom of employment and contract termination with advance notice (ideally minimum one month) and without penalty.

 - Including labour conditions according to national labour law and a job description in the employment contract.